 He asked again, “My daughter, do you want to be well?”

 I looked him in the eyes, beginning to wonder what strings might be attached to my restoration.
 Would I have to serve again?
 Would I have to give?
 Would I have to return to the church?
 “Yes,” I said.

 Then I realized why we were standing in the water.
 He was about to baptize me.
 (Despite being a seminarian, I’m not ashamed to admit that I don’t understand the theology of this, so please don’t ask me.
 But it did have something to do with resurrection and cleansing, that I’m sure of.)
-He submerged me under the water, and as He pulled me out, I could feel His strong arms around me, embracing me, pulling me up.
+Jesus submerged me under the water, and as he pulled me out, I could feel his strong arms around me, embracing me, pulling me up.
 And I can’t explain it, but afterwards I was different.

 It felt like a miracle.

 There have still been wrenching tears and questions since that day, so it wasn’t exactly a cure-all.
 But it was something.
 Something profound.
 It reminded me who my God is.
 It reminded me why hope is never lost.

 One more moment I want to share: Even more recently, I was in a place of brokenness again, so I lit my candle again and lay on my bed.
 This time, I didn’t encounter God in a tangible, visceral way.
 Instead, I was re-experiencing moments of trauma, the most painful moments of the last couple years.
 I felt the helplessness, heartbreak, and devastation all over again, and tears were streaming down my face.

 “It was so hard,” I told God.
 “It was SO painful.
 I never want to go through that again.”

 But you handled it well, God said.